szabgab/perlmaven.com/sites/en/pages/perl-editor.md

 * [Ultra Edit](http://www.ultraedit.com/) is a commercial editor.
 * [TextPad](http://www.textpad.com/) is share-ware.

-I have been using <b>Notepad++</b> a lot and I keep it installed on my Windows machine as it can be very useful.
+I have been using **Notepad++** a lot and I keep it installed on my Windows machine as it can be very useful.

 ## Mac OSX